Mt. Nagiso dake hiking & climbing route

 Route Guide

-From the bus stop in Ogose, exit to the national highway and follow the gently paved road.
-After 50-60 minutes on the forest road, you will see the Araragi Campground on your right.
-The campground has a long history and is very crowded on weekends, and more and more people are staying in tents even during the cold season.
-After that, if you continue on the forest road with the Araragi hut on your right, you will arrive at the climber's parking lot where the refuge hut is located in about 30-40 minutes.
+You will see Choenji, a temple with a large hanging bell, on your left.
+Follow the road in front of the temple towards the mountain.
+After walking along the forest road for about 50-60 minutes, you will see Araragi campsite on your right.
+This historic campground is very crowded on weekends, and more and more people are staying in tents even during the cold months.
+If you continue along the forest road past Araragi mountain villa on your right, you will arrive at the climber's parking lot with a shelter in about 30-40 minutes.
 Cars can enter this parking lot.